GSA/ficam-access/pages/PACS-guide.md

 *	Caching status proxy server (Core Component)

 Used to cache PIV-Cardholders data to optimize the performance of PACS.
-It continuously validates all of the certificates captured from all of the PIV Cards stored in the PACS database so that the revocation status is immediately available when the card is presented at PACS.
+It continuously validates all of the certificates captured from all of the PIV Cards stored in the PACS database so that the certifcate trust path and revocation status are immediately available when the card is presented at PACS.

 *	Secure Controllers (Core Component)